ENU-Zion/enujs/README.md

 * **keyPrefix** `[string='ENU']` - Change the public key prefix.

-* **httpEndpoint** `string` - http or https location of a nodeosd server providing a chain API.
-When using eosjs from a browser remember to configure the same origin policy in nodeosd or proxy server.
-For testing, nodeosd configuration `access-control-allow-origin = *` could be used.
+* **httpEndpoint** `string` - http or https location of a enunode server providing a chain API.
+When using enujs from a browser remember to configure the same origin policy in enunode or proxy server.
+For testing, enunode configuration `access-control-allow-origin = *` could be used.

   Set this value to **null** for a cold-storage (no network) configuration.